raspberrypilearning/world-builder/en/step_4.md

 title: Add model objects to a scene
 ---

-Navigate to a model in the Project window then drag it to the Scene view to add it to your scene.
+Navigate to a model in the Project window, then drag it to the Scene view to add it to your scene.

 ![The Scene view with 'Bin' model.](images/model-scene.png)

-You can adjust the Transform of the GameObjects you create to change their position, rotation and scale (size).
+You can adjust the Transform of the GameObjects you create to change their position, rotation, and scale (size).

 ![The Inspector window with 'Transform' component.](images/transform-default.png)